On MSR Subspace Families of Lines: Upper Bounds

+We believe that a more refined analysis in the spirit of this document can classify the largest $(6,3)$- and $(8,4)$-MSR subspace families.

-\paragraph*{Acknowledgments} The author thanks Sascha Kurz and Itzhak Tamo for their helpful comments on drafts of this document and telling him about the problem.
-The author is supported by a postdoctoral fellowship of the Research Foundation -- Flanders (FWO).
+\paragraph*{Acknowledgments} The author thanks Sascha Kurz, John Sheekey, Itzhak Tamo, and the referee for their helpful comments, particularly Sascha Kurz for introducing him to the problem.
+The author was supported by a postdoctoral fellowship of the Research Foundation -- Flanders (FWO) during the work on this document.